JackAWatt/jackwatt.com/lit.md

-This page is a combination of multiple lists by [leaf by leaf](http://jackwatt.com/leafbyleaf) and [hardcore literature](http://jackwatt.com/hardcoreliterature).
+This page is a combination of multiple lists by [leaf by leaf](http://jackwatt.com/leafbyleaf) and [hardcore literature](http://jackwatt.com/hardcoreliterature) and [Jared Henderson](https://www.youtube.com/watch?v=5RwlFfTF3T0).

 # Landcape books

-* The Story of Philosophy, Durant
+* The Story of Philosophy - Durant
-* A History of Western Philosophy, Russell
+* A History of Western Philosophy - Russell
-* Plato at the Googleplex, Goldstein
+* Plato at the Googleplex - Goldstein
+* Problems of Philosophy - Russell
+* Think: A Compelling Introduction to Philosophy

 # Chronological Order